SeeLook/nootka/README.md

 <h1 style="text-align: right">...to play scores</h1>

-  <b>Nootka</b> helps understand the basics of music notation:
+  **Nootka** */nuːtka/* is an application that helps understand the basics of music notation.
-  reading and practicing playing musical scores.
+  For sight reading and practice of playing musical scores.

   ​Long story short: the user plays notes (melody) displayed by the app,
   which then in real time checks if the notes was played correctly.

   The application is free and open source.
   It works under Windows, Linux, Mac and Android...